Driving: Ownership and insurance

 Car ownership does not require a driver's license at all.
 As such, even with a withdrawn driver's license, former drivers are still legally allowed to possess a car and thus have access to it.
 In the USA, between 1993 and 1997 13.8% of all drivers involved in fatal crashes had no driver's license.

 In some countries (such as the UK), the car itself needs have a certificate that proves the vehicle is safe and roadworthy.
 Also, it needs to have a minimum of third party insurance.

-Driving training
+Driver training

-Motorists are almost universally required to take lessons with an approved instructor and to pass a driving test before being granted a license.
+Drivers may be required to take lessons with an approved driving instructor (or are strongly encouraged to do so) and must pass a driving test before being granted a license.
 Almost all countries allow all adults with good vision and health to apply to take a driving test and, if successful, to drive on public roads.